-22 Regarding civil actions, state law does not provide child sex trafficking victims with a trafficking-specific civil remedy.
-23 The recommendation in this Policy Goal is predicated upon the recommendation in Policy Goal 4.5 being simultaneously or previously enacted.
+&lt;sup>22 Regarding civil actions, state law does not provide child sex trafficking victims with a trafficking-specific civil remedy.
+The recommendation in this Policy Goal is predicated upon the recommendation in Policy Goal 4.5 being simultaneously or

-Policy Goal 5.1 State law provides a child sex trafficking-specific hearsay exception that applies to non-testimonial evidence to reduce reliance on victim testimony.
+Policy Goal 5.1 Non-testimonial evidence may be admitted through a child sex trafficking-specific hearsay exception to reduce reliance of victim testimony.